How does dry shampoo work?

-In the past 100 years, there have been endless incredible inventions that have changed the nature of our lives; from the telephone to the Internet, to the smart phone and Instagram.
+In the past 100 years, there have been endless incredible inventions that have changed the nature of our lives; from the telephone to the Internet, to the smartphone and Instagram.
 But none, and we say this with all sincerity, have the power to change a bad hair day to a good hair day, quite as effectively or easily than dry shampoo.
+What does dry shampoo do?
 The queen of hair inventions, not only does dry shampoo, make clean hair look better, it also performs some sort of miracle magic and makes dirty hair look clean.
-But how?
-Let’s dig beneath its brilliance to discover what makes dry shampoo such a haircare saviour.
+But what is it and how does it do it?
+Let’s dig beneath its brilliance to discover what dry shampoo is and what makes it such a haircare saviour.

 How to use dry shampoo